Tuck · FAQ

 How does AI scene understanding work?

-On Pro, Tuck periodically sends a low-res keyframe to a vision model (Gemini 2.5 Flash) that describes what's happening: "baby asleep on back, room dim, no movement."
-Apple requires explicit user consent for this; you'll see a one-time consent screen the first time you turn it on.
+Tuck periodically analyzes a low-res keyframe with an on-device vision model that describes what's happening: "baby asleep on back, room dim, no movement."
+The analysis runs entirely on your phone — your nursery video is never sent to a cloud AI.
+You'll see a one-time consent screen the first time you turn it on.

 Privacy & security